trambarhq/trambar/README.md

 * [Support for languages other than English](docs/localization.md)
 * Mobile notification
 * App for Android, iOS, and Windows Phone
+* Easy deployment using Docker
+* Designed to run on cloud
 * Designed with device loss in mind
 * Designed to leave you in control of your own data
 * Completely open-source